hnif85/ainabler/README.md

 - **Missing Dependencies:** Ensure all dependencies are installed correctly by re-running `pip install -r requirements.txt`.
 - **Invalid API Key:** Verify your Groq API key in the `.env` file.
 - **Connection Issues:** Check your internet connection and API access.

-## Contributing
-We welcome contributions to enhance the project.
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature/fix.
-3. Submit a pull request detailing your changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments
 Special thanks to the Groq team for providing robust API support and the Streamlit community for their excellent resources.